akka/akka-http/docs/src/main/paradox/compatibility-guidelines.md

 ## Versioning and Compatibility

 Starting from version 10.1.0, there will be two active release branches:
 - The "current" release line (in master), where we will basically continue to evolve Akka HTTP in the same way as currently.
-New features will introduced here incrementally.
+New features will be introduced here incrementally.
 - The "previous" release line (in a release-10.x branch), where the focus is on stability.
 We will continue to maintain the previous release by fixing serious bugs but it will not see new features.
 Previous releases will see less frequent releases over time.

 It is planned to rotate versions in an annual fashion.
 Meaning a new minor version will be created every year.